What Are Carrots?

 Carrots have a wealth of antioxidants and offer many health benefits.
 Here are the highlights:

 They’re good for your eyes.
 This is probably the best-known carrot superpower.
 They're rich in beta-carotene, a compound your body changes into vitamin A, which helps keep your eyes healthy.
-And beta-carotene helps protect your eyes from the sun and lowers your chances of cataracts and other eye problems.
+Beta-carotene helps protect your eyes from the sun and lowers your chances of cataracts and other eye problems.

-They can lower your risk of cancer.
-Antioxidants have been proven to fight off harmful free radicals in your body, and that can make you less likely to have cancer.
+They may lower your risk of cancer.
+Carrots contain antioxidants, which have been proven to fight off harmful free radicals in your body.
+Free radicals damage cells, possibly contributing to cancer.
 The two main types of antioxidants in carrots are carotenoids and anthocyanins.
 Carotenoids give carrots their orange and yellow colors, while anthocyanins are responsible for red and purple coloring.

 Red carrots also have lycopene, which helps prevent heart disease.